 Clearly technology identity presents amazing potential for detecting the need for care at home (or on the go) and delivering care where and when people need it.

 There is a gap in expectation between how healthcare is delivered today and how patients think it should be.6 People want their needs met, but they also want control over their privacy preferences.
 And as healthcare organizations strive to meet these needs, they must understand that the line between “useful” and “creepy” will vary for each person.

 Technology can allow healthcare enterprises to maintain ongoing, experience-driven relationships with individual consumers in ways that were impossible before.
 But the possibilities come with new ambiguity and complexity—tailoring offerings and experiences to the individual also means figuring out just how much tailoring to do in the first place.

-Among them, healthcare organisations must recognise that there are times when consumers want more technology in their lives, but also times when they do not want it at all.
-Understanding this dynamic is critical to successfully creating ongoing, intensely individualised relationships with consumers.
+Among them, healthcare organizations must recognize that there are times when consumers want more technology in their lives, but also times when they do not want it at all.
+Understanding this dynamic is critical to successfully creating ongoing, intensely individualized relationships with consumers.

 Mental health care meets smartphone